 NOTE: The Cal OES Subrecipient Grants Management Assessment Form will not be evaluated for content or experience.
-However, this form must be included to be considered for funding.
+However, points may be deducted if this form is excluded from the proposal package.

 C. FUNDING RECOMMENDATION

 Final funding decisions are made by the Director of Cal OES.
 Funding recommendations are based on the following: